nadeche/mars_weather_app/PROCESS.md

 On the presentations of today I noticed that I am not as far behind as I thought, other people are much more behind than me.
 This calms me a bit.
 Altough I cleared the entire weekend again to work on this project.
 Maybe an extra feature in my app I can bould when I have to litle time to implement a news feed is to be able to save a loaded photo to your gallery for personal use.
 ## Day 19| 18-06-2016
 Today I have been buzzy with the freeking resizing of my photo's.
 Why do they have to make it so complicated???
 First I tryed to resize with the use of BitmapFactory and BitmapFactory.Options according to the example on android.developers.
 This dit not work, weired algorythem.
 Then I tryed to use a libary (Glide) this dit not work either because it needed the output width and height and I only have the Width on the device screen.
 Since the photo's I load are all differend sizes and ratio's.
 What I want is to fit big photos to the widht of the screen device.
 Now I have a solution finally after a day of struggeling using a createBirmap function on the loaded bitmap itself.
 This needs a matrix object whihc I initialise by giving it the ratio by which it needs to downscale the photo.
 This ratio I calculate by deviding the device screenwidht by the photo width.
 Finally now it works.
 And it works for the widget as well when it downloads a photo it can also use the same method to rescale the image by use of a manager class.
 This class I can use for refactoring in the net week.
+## Day 20| 19-06-2016
+Today I had to choose between bowing up photos that are smaller than the screensize which makes them very pixelly or displaing them at the right size wich makes them very small.
+I decided that eitherway the user wil probably load a different photo so blowing up the photo regartless of size seems like the simpleler solution program wise.